moumitadeyverma/mdeyvermablogs/README.md

 <br>
 •	AKS container hosted sites interact with ASF hosted WCF services.
 <br>
-•	Changes related to Common dLL will be required to be published first (nuget package /physical dll references)
+•	Changes related to Common dLL will be required to be published first, to be consumed by others.
 <br>
 •	The Service Fabric programming models like reliable services, reliable actors, Guest executables will need revisit or redesign.

 #### DevOps practices
-•	All developers to install the latest version of Visual Studio 2022 and appropriate .NET SDK.
+•	All developers to install the latest version of Visual Studio 2019 (or greater) and appropriate .NET SDK.
 <br>
 •	While building the solution locally, you may face issues related to NuGet not able to install after the upgrade, just restart the visual studio and load the solution again.
 <br>